wimblerobotics/Robotics_Book/book/chapters/brief_intro_to_bt.md

 # A Brief Introduction to Behavior Trees

-ROS 2 provides a powerful tool for creating robot behaviors: the ***Behavior Tree***.
+ROS 2 provides a powerful tool for controlling the movement and behavior of robots: the ***Behavior Tree***.
-Behavior trees can be created by you as simple XML files and then used by the robot to execute complex behaviors.
+Behavior are simple XML files that you can create which can then be used to execute complex behaviors for the robot.
 Look at this simple, hypothetical example of a behavior tree:

 ```xml